 “During socialization, make sure to provide praise, play, and/or treats to reward positive engagement between your puppy and the people, pets, places, or things to which you are introducing him or her,” McGowan says.
 “Take baby steps to introduce your puppy slowly to new things.”

 In a nutshell, the more puppies experience, the more accepting they become.
 In reality, socialization lasts the entire life of a dog.
-It should be consistent and firm but also gentle, patient, and loving.
+At different stages of his life, a dog may react differently to objects and people, so it is critical to be aware of his reactions and adjust in a gentle, patient, and loving manner to his needs – while at the same time continuing to reinforce good social interactions.

 “Socialization requires creativity and must occur during this critical period of development,” Hastings says.
 “There is no substitution for intensive and ongoing socialization for all puppies.”